Philipmwasi/Statistical-Arbitrage/README.md

 The proposed approach will be a robust application of statistical arbitrage within the cryptocurrency space.
 However, since the strategy relies on historical data, it might not be guaranteed to perform in a similar manner under future prevailing market conditions.

 ## Licensing
-This project is strictly for academic purposes and as such should not be reproduced without the consent of all the contributors.
+This project is strictly for academic purposes and as such should not be reproduced without the consent of all the contributors involved.